marchon/dokku-wordpress-template/README.md

 ```

 - Extract the files into a new folder
-- edit the three variables on top of the Makefile
+- edit the six variables on top of the Makefile
 - call ```make install```

 ```
+# MODIFIY THESE SIX SETTINGS

-# will also be the Name on the dokku host
+# Setting 1: will also be the Name on the dokku host
 PROJECT_NAME=wptest

-# dokku.mycompany.com or whatever
+# Setting 2: dokku.mycompany.com or whatever
 DOKKU_HOST=d

-# ussually it's dokku
+# Setting 3: usually it's dokku
 DOKKU_USER=dokku

+# Setting 4: in case you have want to push something else than master
+BRANCH=master

+# Setting 5: the name of the local git remote
+GIT_TARGET=live

+# Setting 6: requires the domains plugins and sets the domain
+VHOST=wptest.dokku.dudagroup.com
 ```